Jomsaruj/refactoring/README.md

 ## SecretMEMO Refactoring

+### duplicate code

 #### Problem
-This is an example of duplicate code(one of the sign for refactoring).
+This is an example of **duplicate code**.
 You have a temporary variable(CipherChar) that’s assigned the result of a simple expression.

 #### Before refactor